dnagir/highlightjs-coffeescript/README.md

 If you have any questions please contact me [@dnagir](http://www.ApproachE.com).

+You can see example with all available styles and some code snippets if you clone the repo and open the `lib/index.html`.

 ## Install
 Just drop the `lib/highlight-coffee.js` into your project.
 You can use `coffe` class on the `code` tag to explicitly set the language.